cassiebaer/hs-carbon/README.md

 ### What is it?

-Carbon is an open-source, Haskell framework aiming to provide easy access to parallel Monte Carlo simulations by providing a simple, but powerful compositional method for building simulations and high-level functions for running them.
+Carbon is an open-source, Haskell framework aiming to provide easy access to parallel Monte Carlo simulations by providing a simple, but powerful compositional method for building simulations, high-level functions for running them, and efficient data structures for aggregating common data types.

 Examples of simulations written in Carbon can be found at: https://github.com/icasperzen/hs-carbon-examples